OptimalLockdown/Covid19inEngland/docs/_sources/FAQ.rst.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~
 “Optimal Lockdown” is a project conducted by researchers at the universities of Warwick, Oxford and Nottingham.
 It has three phases.

-In the first phase - visible as of 20th April 2020 on this website - we have developed an **epidemic model to understand the spread of COVID-19 in England**.
-This model is tailored to the English situation and calibrated with approximate Bayesian computation (ABC).
+In the first phase - visible as of mid June 2020 on this website - we have developed an **epidemic model to understand the spread of COVID-19 in England**.
+This model is tailored to the situation of England and calibrated with approximate Bayesian computation (ABC).
 The model has been developed by Lorenzo Pacchiardi (Dept. of Statistics, University of Oxford) and `Dr. Ritabrata Dutta <https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/dutta/>`_ (Dept. of Statistics, University of Warwick).

 In the second phase, this model will be improved by integrating data about commuting patterns in England.